Former Producer Says Ellen DeGeneres Was Part Of A ‘Culture Of Fear’ Behind The Show

-A former producer with The Ellen DeGeneres Show, Hedda Muskat, says that Ellen was part of a “culture of fear” behind the scenes at the hit daytime show, The Wrap reports.
+Hedda Muskat, a former producer with The Ellen DeGeneres Show, alleged that the host was part of a “culture of fear” behind the scenes, The Wrap reported.

-Muskat is the first producer to have worked with DeGeneres to open up publicly about her experiences on the program as reports continue to surface about the host’s sometimes “toxic” behavior.
-Muskat joined the show in 2003 as the show was still developing.
-While she was pushed out a year and a half later, she says that in her time, she noticed that there seemed to be a negative culture developing among the staff, led by the people at the head of the program.
+Muskat is the first producer to have worked with DeGeneres to open up publicly about their experiences on the program as reports continue to surface about her sometimes “toxic” behavior.
+Muskat started working for DeGeneres in 2003 as the show was still developing.
+While she was pushed out a year and a half later, she said that in her time, she noticed that there seemed to be a negative culture developing among the staff, led by the people at the head of the program.

 “I had never seen this before,” Muskat said.
 “I had never been around a toxic host.”